Mark-MDO47/ArduinoClass/02_PersistenceOfVision/Part_C/README.md

 /////////////////////////////////////////////////////////////////////////////////////////////////////////
 // eeprom_store_if_change(offset, byteValue) - write byte to EEPROM if it is different than current EEPROM
 //    we don't want to write EEPROM unless needed
+//    this routine is just for debugging; use EEPROM.update() unless debugging
 // offset - where to store the byte in EEPROM, offset from gEepromConfigStart
 // byteValue - byte value to store at that offset in EEPROM configuration
 //